SimonHanischSAG/WxResilience/README.md

 <ul>
   <li>creationTimestamp: When the metaData were generated</li>
   <li>correlationId: Identifies a correlated data/message.
 Will be set automatically from **JMSMessageID** (JMS) or **X-Correlation-ID** (HTTP) if available.
 Otherwise it is generated</li>
+  <li>uuid: A generated ID for each physical message.
+Different uuids can belong to one correlationId</li>
   <li>type: Defines the type of the data, e.g. order, masterDataUpdate, ...</li>
   <li>source: Where the handled data comes from</li>
   <li>destination: [optional] Where should the handled data go</li>